-- Single-hour rules ("bids above AP fully accepted, bids below AP fully rejected") are enforced in the subproblem. - Block rule 3 ("block price must not be lower than the AP over its hours") is checked at each iteration; any pattern that leads to a paradoxically accepted block is ruled out by adding a cut (e.g. forcing $y_b = 0$ for that block). - Additional business-oriented criteria, such as tie-breaking rules between welfare-equivalent block patterns, are implemented at the master level (e.g. preferring solutions with more single-hour welfare or fewer accepted blocks).
+- Block rule 3 ("block price must not be lower than the AP over its hours") is checked at each iteration; any pattern that leads to a paradoxically accepted block is ruled out by adding a cut (e.g. forcing $y_b = 0$ for that block). - Additional business-oriented criteria, such as tie-breaking rules between welfare-equivalent block patterns, are implemented at the master level (e.g. preferring solutions with more single-hour welfare or fewer accepted blocks).